Linuxfabrik/monitoring-plugins/check-plugins/rpm-versionlock/README.md

 package manager actually applies are reported, so a lock list it has switched off stays quiet.
 Alerts as soon as one lock is in place; raise --warning to tolerate a number of deliberate locks, or filter the ones you keep on purpose with --ignore.
+Alerts as well on a lock configuration the package manager refuses, which stops the host from installing or upgrading anything, and on one it reads without applying any of it.
 Optionally also reports the packages excluded in the package manager configuration via --check-excludes.
 Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit